-This prospectus relates to up to 253,860 shares of our common stock that may be offered for sale by the selling stockholders if, and to the extent that, they exercise their right to tender their limited partnership units, or common units, of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to them instead of cash.
-Boston Properties Limited Partnership originally issued these common units to the selling stockholders in connection with the commencement of construction of 505 9th Street in Washington, D.C. on September 26, 2005.
-The selling stockholders are the owners of our joint venture partner in the joint venture that owns 505 9th Street and the common units issued to them constituted a portion of the consideration for our

-50% interest in the joint venture.
-In connection with the issuance of common units, we entered into a registration rights and lock-up agreement with the selling stockholders.
-Under the terms of that agreement, the selling stockholders can not tender for redemption the common units until on or after September 26, 2006.
+This prospectus relates to up to 40,120 shares of our common stock that may be offered for sale by the selling stockholder if, and to the extent that, it exercises its right to tender its limited partnership units, or common units, of Boston Properties Limited Partnership for cash, and we exercise our right to issue common stock to the selling stockholder instead of cash.
+Boston Properties Limited Partnership originally issued these common units to the selling stockholder in connection with our acquisition of Quorum Office Park located in Chelmsford and Billerica, Massachusetts.
+The acquisition closed on June 19, 2000 and, of the common units exchangeable for the shares of common stock covered by this prospectus, approximately 18,445 common units were issued on February 15, 2002 and 21,675 common units were issued on June 29, 2005.
+In connection with the issuance of common units, we entered into registration rights and lock-up agreements with the selling stockholder.
 We are registering the common stock covered by this prospectus in order to fulfill our contractual obligations under the registration rights and lock-up agreement.
-Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholders.
+Registration of the common stock does not necessarily mean that all or any portion of such stock will be offered for sale by the selling stockholder.